Best Vegetables for Smoothies

-Many people fall short when it comes to eating enough vegetables and even if you feel like you get enough, we can all benefit from some extra veggies in our diet.
-One of the easiest ways to sneak more vegetables into your nutrition plan is to add them to smoothies.
+One of the easiest ways to eat more vegetables is to add them to smoothies.
 While wonderfully nutritious, we’re not talking a handful of spinach or a piece of kale.
-Let’s have a look at the best vegetables to add to smoothies in addition to those leafy greens.
+Let’s have a look at the best vegetables to add to smoothies in addition to leafy greens.

 These healthy, nutritious vegetables can either enhance the sweetness and flavour of a smoothie or simply add volume, fibre and extra nutrition.